 All students residing in the residence halls will be required to purchase a meal plan from the University cafeteria.
-One of three meal plans will be selected.
+One of four meal plans may be selected.
 (This does not apply to summer sessions.)
+Students living in Holter Hall must purchase a 10 meal plan at a minimum.